Last Updated on

 This dish is a personal favourite and slightly addictive.
 Once you start munching on one, you probably will not want to stop!
 The dish consists of a flour batter that is seasoned with codfish, onion, scallions, and other spices.
 The batter is then fried into flat crispy cakes.

-This is just a sample of the variety of foods available in Jamaica.
+This is just a sample of the variety of food in Jamaica.
+As you can see Jamaican food is diverse and full of spice!
 If you can, try and take a food tour or ask a local about their favourite food spots.
-Jamaicans are extremely friendly, I can guarantee you, express an interest in their cuisine, and more than likely you will find yourself a guest at their dinner table!
+Jamaicans are extremely friendly, I can guarantee you, express an interest in Jamaican cuisine, and more than likely you will find yourself a guest at their dinner table!

 Other articles you will love: